Automic/terraform-provider-cda/README.md

 │   └── ucybsmgr.ori.ini
 └── temp
 ```
-- Archive above folder with name: ucsmgrlx6.tar.gz
+- Archive the folder with the name: ucsmgrlx6.tar.gz
-- Replace existing ucsmgrlx6.tar.gz in source folder
+- Replace the existing ucsmgrlx6.tar.gz in the source folder

 ### Windows
 #### Agent
-- Copy files from other x64 version of CDA Agent and create a structure like:
+- Copy the files from aother x64 Agent installation version and create the following structure:
 ```bash
 agent
 ├── trp3.cab